szbrooks2017/0x00-unity-3D_platformer_game/README.md

 ## Audio
 Button SFX - Audio is added to enrich the user experience, for all the buttons in the previous menus there is a button rollover sound that alerts the user that they hovered over an activatable item.

-BGM Mixer - Background music is added, with an Audio Mixer that has Audio Mixer Groups set to 0.00dB.
+BGM Mixer - Background music is added, with an Audio Mixer that has Audio Mixer Group set to 0.00dB.

 Animation Sounds - Foot steps are added when the player walks or runs.